Emotional Support Animals

 An ESA may be a reasonable accommodation for a student with a diagnosed disability within the student’s privately assigned living space.
 Students may qualify for this accommodation if (1) the student has a documented disability; (2) the animal is necessary to afford the student with a disability an equal opportunity to use and enjoy their dwelling; and (3) there is an identifiable and documented nexus between the disability and the assistance that the animal provides.
 The College will allow only those ESAs that are allowed by local and state laws and conform to standards within this policy.

 Students must receive Emotional Support Animal designation from the Director of Learning Enrichment and Disability Services (hereto referred to as “Director”) prior to bringing their animal to campus.
+If you do not have authorization, you can’t have your animal on campus.
+If you are found to have an animal on campus without approval, that animal must be removed immediately.
 Therefore, students are to follow the deadlines indicated for all housing accommodations requests found in the general Housing and Food Service Accommodation policy (https://bit.ly/3tWhSyl).
 To make determinations, the Director will review documentation and communicate/consult with the appropriate members of the college community.
 Like all accommodations, the determination of whether or not an ESA will be permitted is made on a case-by-case basis through an interactive process between the student and the Director.

 Once approved, the Director will notify the Residence Life Office and the student.
 A Residential Life staff member will then contact the student for additional details and, along with the student’s other residential life preferences or needs, determine a housing option for the student.
 Students should note that housing options may be limited as the College balances appropriate accommodations to students with disabilities with students who have allergies and/or animal fears.
 Consequently, advance notice as noted in the Housing and Food Service Accommodations policy ((https://bit.ly/3tWhSyl)of the need for an animal is essential to the College providing a smooth transition for the student and the rest of the community where the student will reside.